Looking for fun things to do in Toowoomba today?

 Ten-pin bowling

 Set ‘em up and knock ‘em down.
 Fun for the kids and adults alike, ten-pin bowling is a great way to pass the time and is a fantastic option for those rainy days.
 Toowoomba has two ten-pin bowling centres to choose from.
 With bumper lanes and ‘easy roll’ ball frames for the littlies, arcade and pinball games and other activities, there’s something to suit all ages.
-We checked out the facilities at Bazinga and you can read our review here.
+We checked out the facilities at Bazinga (now iPlay Toowoomba Bowl) and you can read our review here.

-Websites: Bazinga and Sunset Superbowl
+Websites: iPlay Toowoomba Bowl and Sunset Superbowl

 Bubble soccer and indoor sports